colinhacks/zod/README.md

 # Sponsorship

 I work on Zod in my free time, so if you're making money from a product that is built with Zod, I'd massively appreciate sponsorship at any level.
 For solo devs, I recommend the [Chipotle Bowl tier](https://github.com/sponsors/vriad) or the [Cup of Coffee tier](https://github.com/sponsors/vriad).
-If you're a freelancer or entrepreneur, get listed below and enjoy Zod can [help you with that](https://github.com/sponsors/vriad).
-Check out my GitHub Sponsors profile at [github.com/sponsors/vriad](github.com/sponsors/vriad).

 ### Sponsors